tensorwhiz141/MCP1/README.md

-# 🚀 Blackhole Core MCP
+# 🚀 Blackhole Core MCP (FastAPI Version)

 A modular AI-powered framework for ingesting multimodal data (images, PDFs, text), processing them via agents and pipelines, and storing structured insights into MongoDB.
+This version uses FastAPI for the backend API.

 ## 📖 Table of Contents